 Australia is a unique country as it is the world's only country that is also a continent.
 Wildlife in Australia is also unique as they evolved independently of species anywhere else in the world.
 Humans have lived in Australia for more than 40 millennia with the first inhabitants of the country descending from some of the first groups to migrate from Africa.
-Australia covers nearly 3 billion square miles most of which is either arid or semi-arid.
+Australia covers nearly 3 million square miles most of which is either arid or semi-arid.
 No country borders Australia in the traditional sense due to its unique geographical position, but it does share maritime borders with some nations.

 Countries Sharing Maritime Borders with Australia